Evolutionary Biology

 Plasticity-led evolution would be likely if the trait combinations induced by novel environments harbour more than their fair share of genetic variation.
 Our new paper in PNAS shows that this is in fact quite common.
 For a nice overview, see this post by Luis-Miguel Chevin on F1000.
 Dan Noble and Reinder Radersma collected data from studies that quantified traits and their additive genetic covariance in animals and plants exposed to novel environments.
 On the whole, the multivariate phenotypic change caused by environmental change were well aligned with the maximum genetic variation – and better than expected by chance.
 Read more…

-Introducing maternal effectsJuly 1stpale_line
+Introducing maternal effectsJul 1stpale_line

 Feel confused about maternal effects?
 Don’t worry, you are not alone.
 This new annotated bibliography from Oxford University Press by Tobias will help navigate the literature.
 Its entries provide starting points for exploring the role of maternal effects in evolutionary biology – from partitioning of phenotypic variance to the evolution of inheritance.
 We hope you will find it useful.

-It is time to say goodbye…June 7thpale_line
+It is time to say goodbye…Jun 7thpale_line

 … to Reinder and Alfredo.
 As the EES grant comes to a close, we are sad to see some of our friends move on, but excited about the opportunities they have created for themselves.
 Reinder is now a researcher in statistical genetics at Wageningen University & Research Institute, which is THE place to be for agriculture, environmental and food science.
 His work on maternal effects, plasticity and evolvability will undoubtedly prove useful also to domesticated plants and animals.
 Read more…

-Summer cottage getawayJune 3rdpale_line
+Summer cottage getawayJun 3rdpale_line

 All visitors to Sweden should experience that summer cottage feeling!
 Accordingly, the group packed their thermal underwear, swim trunks, shorts and rain coats and headed to Tobias’ family’s cottage in Värmland.
 All outfits came to good use since we had typical Swedish summer weather – blue sky followed by rain, and then glorious weather when we had to leave.
 Just like every year.
 Read more…

-Geoff While visitingApril 7thpale_line
+Geoff While visitingApr 7thpale_line

 We are very happy to have Geoff While from the University of Tasmania visiting us for three months.
 Geoff is a fantastic friend and collaborator whose scientific drive, passion for biology, and lizard catching skills are nearly impossible to beat.
 In addition to the usual wall lizard field season, we have a few old projects to finish off, some that are in full swing, and perhaps one or two new ones to launch.
 Not to mention all the other things you could get done over a beer or two.
 Welcome Geoff!

-Ullergroup at Evolution EvolvingApril 6thpale_line
+Ullergroup at Evolution EvolvingApr 6thpale_line

 The Evolution Evolving at Cambridge was packed with three days of exciting talks – from culture in whales to control theory and the philosophy of explanation.
 The crew from Lund felt like lizards in the sun – pretty comfy and happy!
 So much in fact that Alfredo won the prize for best talk, and Illiam the prize for best poster.
 Congratulations to both!
 We are very grateful to our fellow organisers and all the participants for making this such a great event.
 A full conference report will be posted in due time at the EES webpage, together with recordings of plenaries and key notes.
 They were brilliant!
 Until then, you can see what you missed at #evoevolving and #EES_Update.